 Learn more about Dr. Ross Greene’s Collaborative Proactive Solutions model.
 The key premise of CPS is that kids do well when they can, and when they can’t, they need adults to help teach them skills they are lacking.

-ADHD 2e MB maintains a blog full if extensive information on ADHD, neurodiversity, parenting, education, and mental health.
-We also have a list of recommended books and podcasts related to ADHD, giftedness, twice exceptionality, parenting, education, and behaviour.
+I maintain a blog full of extensive information on ADHD, neurodiversity, parenting, education, and mental health.
+I also have a list of recommended books and podcasts related to ADHD, autism, mental health, giftedness, twice exceptionality, parenting, education, and behaviour.